Thai cave rescue timeline: The dangerous race to bring trapped soccer team home

 The first four boys were rescued from the cave on July 8.

-The first boy rescued exited the cave at 5:40 p.m. local time, followed by three of his team members shortly after, Chiang Rai provincial acting Gov. Narongsak Osatanakorn said.
+The first boy rescued exited the cave at 5:40 p.m. local time, followed by three of his team members shortly after, Narongsak said.
 The boys traveled 0.62 miles underwater before they reached safety.

 July 6